How to Remove Dashes in Excel (SSN)

 4. Replace All Dashes: Finally, click the ‘Replace All’ button.
 Excel will then search through your entire spreadsheet, find all instances of the dash, and replace them with nothing.
 You’ll see a dialog box that tells you how many replacements it made.
 Click ‘OK’ to close this box.

 When you click the “Replace All” button, dashes from all the selected cells will be replaced.
+If you don’t select any cell, dashes will be removed from the worksheet.

 replace-all